The potential for error when measuring water potential

 Save time and effort

 The design of the WP4C is incredibly efficient in a number of ways.
-To start, you don’t have to spend time teaching your technicians.
-Just watch a simple video before you begin making measurements.
-Similarly, it allows for fast equilibration because of sophisticated temperature control.
+To start, you don’t have to spend a ton of time teaching your technicians.
+Plus, it allows for fast equilibration because of sophisticated temperature control.
 And a final feature that makes for a total time saver: it makes measurements on its own, so you’re free to attend to other things.

 Range: 0 to –300 MPa